galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 # Data upload

-In the first part of this tutorial we will use the files for 2 of the 7 samples to demonstrate analysis how to extract read counts (~ gene expression) from FASTQ files (quality control, mapping, read counting).
-We provide the FASTQ files for the other 5 samples if you want to reproduce the analysis later.
+In the first part of this tutorial we will use the files for 2 out of the 7 samples to demonstrate how to calculate read counts (a measure of the gene expression) from FASTQ files (quality control, mapping, read counting).
+We provide the FASTQ files for the other 5 samples if you want to reproduce the whole analysis later.

 In the second part of the tutorial, read counts of all 7 samples are used to identify and visualize the DE genes, gene families and molecular pathways due to the depletion of the *PS* gene.